shisva/Klipper_MK3S-Plus_with_InputShaper/README.md

 2) Create configuration using the Primary Configuration Files in this repo
 3) Flash firmware
 4) Perform Config Checks here, ESPECIALLY CALIBRATE PID: https://www.klipper3d.org/Config_checks.html (end-stops not applicable)
-6) Customized PrusaSlicer for Klipper
+6) Customize PrusaSlicer for Klipper
     - Add MK3.5 printer to PrusaSlicer configuration
     - Add a custom printer for Klipper to configuration (Bed images and vector files are found in `C:\Program Files\Prusa3D\PrusaSlicer\resources\profiles\PrusaResearch`)
     - For Print Setting Presets, and Filament Setting Presets - Using the MK3.5 system presets, go to Dependencies > "Detach from System Preset"